 What’s in your opinion the impact of the COVID 19 pandemic on projects?
 How is this situation changing the community?

-And surprise: for many organisations, it’s working!
+And surprise: for many organizations, it’s working!
 We didn’t need all those meetings, all that office space, all the structure after all.
 Work still gets done if done from home.
 The same happened with digital transformation.
 After years of preaching about it, companies were “forced” to finally do something about it.

 And projects for humanity are being born out of crisis too, such as Tech4COVID19 or PMOsHackingCovid, which makes me proud of working in project management, with people at heart, as it should be.
-I think that, as a community, we will become more flexible, aware, antifragile and, above all, more human and conscious of one another from COVID 19.
+I think that, as a community, we will become more flexible, aware, antifragile, and, above all, more human and conscious of one another from COVID 19.

 What’s your advice on how to solve/face this situation?

 I don’t want to romanticize the problem and I’m not even sure if there is a solution.
 For the time being, I think COVID will remain a situation to cope with rather than to solve, at least until a vaccine is available.
 But I also believe that we are not defined by the challenges we might face but by how we respond to them.

 Therefore, I think this crisis gives us a chance to decide to look at its positive impact.
 The crisis can unite people.
 Over the past weeks, particularly in the countries more impacted by the virus, we have seen a multitude of gestures of kindness, collaboration, and solidarity (such as to thank the tireless work of healthcare professionals), that remind us that we are just one big family.

 We share the same concerns, the same anxiety, the same dreams, and fears.
 We learn, suffer, and are inspired by each other, no matter where in the world.
 We are more resilient than we think.
 We are all in this together.
 The fact is that COVID 19 is still out there so we might as well do something of value with it, even if it is just about providing encouragement, assurance, and support to others.